Spotlight

 So, what’s the best way to sort the content?

 I was struggling so hard to find the right way to sort information.
 Eventually, I realized there was no such thing as the perfect way of sorting because every individual was unique.
-We were different in many ways from gender, age, occupation, and background, to personal goals.
+We were different in many ways, from gender, age, occupation, and background, to personal goals.
 This led me to the conclusion that we should design for users of different mindsets.
 In other words, a good design should accommodate users with different mental models.
 This could be done by providing multiple pathways to the same destination.

 Tree Testing